HugoGabrielidis16/Seismic_DiT1D/README.md

 # Physics-Based Super-Resolved Simulation of 3d Elastic Wave Propagation Adopting Scalable Diffusion Transformer

-This repository contains an implementation of the paper : Physics-Based Super-Resolved Simulation of 3d Elastic Wave Propagation Adopting Scalable Diffusion Transformer.
+This repository contains an implementation of the paper : Physics-Based Super-Resolved Simulation of 3d Elastic Wave Propagation Adopting Scalable Diffusion Transformer: https://arxiv.org/abs/2504.17308.

 ## 🔍 Overview

 In this GitHub repository, we provide a checkpoint of the presentend model and an example model for inference in a notebooks.

 ## 💻 Setup

 ### Clone the repository